dz365/dz365.github.io/journal/2025/February.md

 I do wonder though if this year's summer will be be the opposite, with extreme sunlight and heat.
 Would be in for an interesting ride.
 Although by that time I be living in a condo.

 I also got started writing the first few sentences of my novel inbetween sets when I went to the gym on Friday.
 Honestly I found myself enjoying the process, but I'm scared of writing a terrible story.
 So yeah, lots of planning and such needs to be done.

+### Saturday 22, 23:27

+Took a look at laptops today.
+I'm definitely leaning towards the Macbook Air, although there were a lot of window laptops that caught my eye.